top of page

 birthday milestone

-As women, talking about our age and money are two of the most uncomfortable topics, arent they?!
-But let me tell you—these are some of the most important things to have on your radar.
+As women, talking about our age and money are very uncomfortable topics, aren't they?!
+But let me tell you—there a few age milestones to make sure you have on your calendar.
 By understanding some key financial milestones and taking control of your financial journey, you can feel empowered and confident about what’s ahead.

-By staying informed and making smart decisions at the right moments, you can maximize your retirement savings, avoid penalties, and truly secure your future.
+By staying informed and making smart decisions at the right moments, you can make sure to maximize your retirement savings, avoid penalties and make sure you're on top of your retirement.
 So, where do we begin?
-Right around age 49—with the milestones between then and age 72 that will have a big impact on your retirement planning.
+Ideally in your mid-to-late forties—with milestones starting at age 50 that will have a big impact on your retirement planning.

 A Story from a Client: Sarah’s Financial Journey

-I want to introduce you to Sarah.
-At 52, she came to me feeling unsure about her retirement plan.
+At age 52, Sarah came to me feeling unsure about her retirement plan.
 Like many women, she had been so focused on raising her kids and building her career that she hadn’t given much thought to her long-term financial security.
 She had savings, sure, but the big picture?
 It wasn’t clear.
-And let’s face it, talking about money and age wasn’t exactly comfortable for her.
+And let’s face it, talking about her money and her age weren't exactly comfortable for her at first.

 So here’s what we did: We broke it down step by step, focusing on key milestones, starting with catch-up contributions.
-At 50, Sarah was eligible to contribute extra to her 401(k) and IRA, and she was thrilled to know that she could ramp up her savings in the years before retirement.
+At 50, Sarah was eligible to contribute extra to her 401(k) and IRA through catch-up contributions, and she was thrilled to know that she could ramp up her savings in the years before retirement.
 This gave her a sense of control, knowing that she was actively building her future security.

-One thing Sarah hadn’t thought much about was long-term care insurance.
-Like many women, she hadn’t considered the possibility that she might need extended care down the road.
+Another thing Sarah hadn’t thought much about was long-term care insurance.
+Like many women, she hadn’t considered the possibility that she might need extended care down the road, especially if she lived past age 80.
 We talked about how long-term care insurance could protect her savings if she ever needed assistance—whether that’s in-home care or a nursing facility.
 This was a game changer for Sarah.
 Knowing the benefits of a policy and that it would help protect her assets made her feel better, not just for herself, but for her family.

 Now, Sarah is more confident than ever about her financial future.
-She’s hit those key milestones, knows the importance of long-term care insurance, and is on track to live the retirement she dreams of.
+She’s on track to hit her key milestones and live the retirement she dreams of.

 Age 65: Medicare Enrollment This is a milestone you can’t afford to miss.
 When you turn 65, you become eligible for Medicare, and there’s a specific enrollment window to avoid penalties.
 If you’re still working and covered by a health plan, there are other considerations, but making sure you have Medicare lined up is key to avoiding unexpected health costs.

-Age 72: Required Minimum Distributions If you’ve been saving diligently in a traditional retirement account, at age 72, you’ll need to start taking required minimum distributions (RMDs).
-Missing these can result in hefty penalties, so it’s important to plan ahead for them.
-But don’t worry—a good financial planner can help you plan ahead for this and optimize your tax situation.
+If you’ve been saving diligently in a traditional retirement account, and depending on your birth year, you’ll need to start taking annual required minimum distributions (RMDs) from your savings between the ages of 73 to 75.
+Missing these can result in hefty penalties, so it’s important to plan ahead.
+But don’t worry—a good financial planner can help you stay on track with your RMDs and optimize your tax situation.

 So, what’s your next step?
 Start thinking about your financial journey and where you are in relation to these milestones.
 Whether you’re getting close to 50 and ready to maximize your savings, or you’re thinking ahead about Social Security and long-term care, now is the perfect time to take action and plan ahead!